 Asperger’s is for life.
 The anxiety, depression and other problems needn’t be.
 Hypnotherapy could help you to achieve your goals.

 Hello there.
 If you’re reading this page then you’re probably either on the autistic spectrum and are looking for help or you know somebody else who needs such help.
 In either case, I’m sorry that you find yourself in this situation.
 Nonetheless, I use hypnotherapy in Reading, Oxford, London, Thame and Wallingford and have helped a great many people to overcome those difficulties which come along with asperger’s syndrome.
+I have also worked with adults and adolescents in places as far as New Zealand, Japan and the USA.
+Distance needn’t be a barrier any longer.

 Have a good read of this page.
 Take a look around my site.
 I hope that you find the information you need in order to decide whether or not I could be of service to you.